Start9Labs/documentation/source/user-manual/getting-started/device-guides/dg-mac.rst

 ---------------------------------

 `Configure Firefox <docs.start9.com/user-manual/configuration/tor-setup/tor-firefox/torff-mac>`_ to be able to use the :ref:`Tor Network<tor>` so that you can reach ``.onion`` sites without needing to change browsers.

+.. note:: Please see Mac's :ref:`Known Limitations<lim-mac>` to understand what is currently not possible on these devices